-- 1 Can you identify any contributing factors to the accident that are not shown on Source 1 (for example, - any economic or technological factors).
+1 Can you identify any contributing factors to the accident that are not shown on Source 2 (for example any economic or technological factors).
 What was their role in the accident?
-Add these factors to the table provided below. - 2 Since 2000 more oil wells have been drilled in much deeper water than in the past.
-Some experts believe that this was an important factor in this disaster.
-Why do you think wells are now being drilled in much deeper water?
+Add these factors to the table provided.

-Contributing factors Possible contributing feature Description of feature Economic factors Level of development of USA • Importance of oil in USA economy Tourism and fishing industries Technological factors Operation of oil refineries and oil rigs Technical failure of oil rig
+Contributing factors Possible contributing feature Description of feature

+Economic factors Level of development of USA

+Importance of oil in USA economy

+Tourism and fishing industries

+Technological factors Operation of oil refineries and oil rigs

+Technical failure of oil rig